 - Bone pain, especially in the chest or spine.

 When you suffer from multiple myeloma, you may find it impossible to perform your work duties on a full-time basis.
-If this happens, long term disability benefits can help improve your financial situation.
+If this happens, long-term disability benefits can help improve your financial situation.
 You’ll need to apply for benefits and wait for the insurance company to decide if you qualify as disabled as determined by the LTD insurance policy.
-Because insurance policies differ, you need to find out how the terms “disability” and “totally disabled” are defined for your particular plan.
+Because insurance policies differ, you need to determine how the terms “disability” and “totally disabled” are defined for your particular plan.

 Most policies are split into “any occupation” and “own occupation.”
 Any occupation policies are strict.
-You’ll be expected to prove that you cannot perform any position you would qualify for based on your education, training, and experience, as opposed to your specific job.
+You’ll be expected to prove that you cannot perform any position you would qualify for based on your education, training, and experience.
 An own occupation policy, on the other hand, considers you disabled if you are incapable of performing the duties of the position you currently hold.

 How to Prove Multiple Myeloma

-You cannot be approved for LTD based on reported symptoms alone, though their effects are usually taken into consideration.
+You cannot be approved for LTD based on reported symptoms alone, though their effects are usually considered.
 You’ll need to provide medical documentation from your health providers that back up your claims with clinical and laboratory findings.

-The Ortiz Law Firm has successfully represented people in disability cases across the United States.
 If you would like to talk to an experienced disability lawyer about your multiple myeloma and its impact on your ability to work, call us at (888) 321-8131.
-We would be happy to evaluate your case and to discuss how to help you through the appeal process.
+We represent claimants nationwide and would be happy to evaluate your case and discuss how to help you through the appeal process.